JRobertEdwards/html5-blog/README.md

 `php artisan migrate`

 ## Storage setup

+First run: `php artisan storage:link`

-In order to allow the Work page to display correctly you need to create a folder structure in the /public/storage directory called json.
+In order to allow the Work page to display correctly you need to create a folder structure in the /storage/app/public directory called json.
 In this folder add a projects.json file with the following content:
 ```json
 {
     "Projects": [